-On 7 July 2023 the German Federal Council ("Bundesrat") approved a draft law that was previously approved by the Federal Parliament ("Bundestag") and amends the Skilled Worker immigration schemes, in an effort to address the shortage of skilled workers in Germany.
-Some of the amendments will go into effect on 18 November 2023, with others between seven and ten months from the law's official publication date.
-The amendments focus on providing easier access to the German labor market to third-country nationals with relevant skills and/or qualifications and include reforms to the rules for Blue Cards.
+On 29 March 2023 the German federal government approved a draft law that amends the Skilled Worker immigration schemes, in an effort to address the shortage of skilled workers in Germany.
+The amendments, which are not expected to go into effect until December 2023 at the earliest, would provide easier access to the German labor market to third-country nationals with relevant skills and/or qualifications and include reforms to the rules for Blue Cards.